ezsystems/commerce-documentation/docs/guide/customers/vat_handling.md

 ![](../img/customers_vat_setting.png)

-Remember to use the correct identifiers and to check the checkox **Default value**.
+Remember to use the correct identifiers and select the **Default value** checkbox.

 ![](../img/customers_vat_setting_2.png)